Road Trip Across Wisconsin

 After lunch we visited Washington Island Stavkirke, a Norwegian style Stave Church typically built with timber.
 It was closed for entry due to the pandemic, so we didn’t get a peek inside.
 The exterior of the church was quite beautiful and also creepy at the same time.

-The building is stained black with dragon head carvings everywhere which kinda creeped me out.
+The building is stained black with dragon head carvings everywhere which I was not expecting.
 Although I had also just watched the horror movie Midsommar the night before so that could have been the source of my unease.

 Schoolhouse Beach Park